Funds reject call to replace Telecom Italia board in early voting

 Telecom Italia shareholders will hold a general meeting on December 20 to decide on the matter.

-Telefonica and Italian financial companies Assicurazioni Generali, Intesa Sanpaolo and Mediobanca are bound to a shareholder pact.
+Telefonica and Italian financial companies Assicurazioni Generali (GASI.MI), Intesa Sanpaolo (ISP.MI) and Mediobanca (MDBI.MI) are bound to a shareholder pact.
 They jointly control 22.4 percent of Telecom Italia through holding company Telco.

 Telco said last week it will vote against Fossati's proposal.